playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 ![](./lexer_2.svg)

-It's not until later (with the parser) that the computer recognizes that there is a synax error, at which point it will throw an error:
+It's not until later (with the parser) that the computer recognizes that there is a syntax error, at which point it will throw an error:

 ```
 Uncaught SyntaxError: Unexpected token '='